 If You Become Totally Disabled

-Once you begin to receive disability benefits from the University’s Long-Term Disability Plan, the amount of life insurance coverage available is equal to your basic insurance in effect on the date you stop working because of your total disability.
+Once you begin to receive disability benefits from the University’s Long-Term Disability Plan, the amount of life insurance coverage available is equal to your basic and supplemental insurance in effect on the date you stop working because of your total disability, subject to any age-related reductions as explained above.
 This coverage continues at no cost to you while you are receiving benefit payments under the Long-Term Disability Plan.

 For full details, contact Human Resources.